Categories

 Eschscholtzia – Californian poppies

-Verbascum – giant mulleins, producing a basal rosette in the first year and a huge flowering spike in the second summer.
-The cultivar ‘Arctic Summer’ comes highly recommended by one of our followers, and has apparently flowered magnificently in the heat wave
+Verbascum, giant mulleins – these produce a basal rosette in the first year and a huge flowering spike in the second summer.
+The cultivar ‘Arctic Summer’ comes highly recommended by one of our readers, and has apparently flowered magnificently in the heat wave.

 Grasses